Antonio Area Freeway System

 high-occupancy vehicle (HOV) lane in each direction.
 These

 cross-section below.)
-No entrance or exit ramps will be
+No entrance or exit ramp locations

 just north of La Cantera Pkwy.
-There will be an intermediate
+There is an intermediate

 entrance/exit point between Camp Bullis Rd. and Dominion Dr. for